Omicron evades Moderna vaccine too, study suggests, but boosters help

 Omicron spreads so fast that it's on track to overtake delta and become the dominant variant in the U.S. within weeks, raising fears it could accelerate the delta surge already underway.

-"We could be facing very severe surges, very severe strains on our health care systems under the worst-case scenarios," says Lauren Ancel-Meyers at the University of Texas in Austin, who has been modeling the possible impact of omicron on the U.S.
+"We could be facing very severe surges, very severe strains on our health care systems under the worst-case scenarios," says Lauren Ancel Meyers of the University of Texas at Austin, who has been modeling the possible impact of omicron on the United States.

 "I'm worried," she says.
 "We don't want to be caught unprepared."

-Data coming out of South Africa and the UK indicate that vaccinated people can still catch the virus and can still end up in the hospital, but may not get as sick.
-But there are many questions about whether that would be the case in this country, where there aren't necessarily as many people who have added protection from natural exposure to the virus.
+Data coming out of South Africa and the U.K. indicates that vaccinated people can still catch the omicron variant and can still end up in the hospital, but may not get as sick.
+But there are many questions about whether that would be the case in the U.S., where there aren't necessarily as many people who have added protection from natural exposure to the virus.

 Nevertheless, the variant could still overwhelm the health system.

-Note: An earlier version of this story misspelled David Montefiori's last name as Montefiore.